f-ssemwanga/gcse-comp-sci/Lesson1.md

 - Include docstring explaining what the program does
 - Add appropriate comments
 #### Add evidence to your classnotebook: Programming Skills --> Programming 101
-#### Add a title and a snip showing code and output - make sure code works
+#### Add a title and a snip showing code and output - make sure your code works first
 <details>
 <summary>💡 Hint</summary>
 Use multiple print statements with the same characters repeated.